koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 ```
 pi -Scc
 ```
-After that, run this comman to reinstalling the database and resync repo:
+After that, run this command to reinstalling the database and resync repo:
 ```
 pi -Syyu
 ```
 {{</ faq >}}

 {{< faq "Facing error with connecting libalpm !!!" >}}
-If you facing this probelm run commands below:
+If you facing this problem run commands below:
 **For libalpm:so.11:**
 ```
 sudo ln -s /usr/lib/libalpm.so.10 /usr/lib/libalpm.so.11